 If Hillary Clinton is elected, it will mark only the second time that a married couple has been elected individually to the Presidency, following Grover Cleveland and husband Benjamin Cleveland Harrison.
 Truly a remarkable accomplishment.

 “Beware March 15th.
-It’s next week, I think it’s a Thursday this year.”
+It’s next week, I think it’s a Thursday.”

 We die more complicatedly and with more nuance than ever before.
 In comparison, the ways our fathers and mothers died were larks, pieces of cake.
 Smug, but as citizens of the 21st century, the best century, we’re entitled to be smug.